World's eyes turn to sport as Russian Winter Games hit stride

 Security analysts believe an attack is more likely elsewhere in Russia to humiliate Putin, who launched a war to crush a Chechen separatist rebellion in 1999.

-Twin suicide bombings killed at least 34 people in December in Volgograd, 400 miles (700 km) northeast of Sochi.
+Twin suicide bombings killed at least 34 people in December in Volgograd, 400 miles northeast of Sochi.

 Now the Games are up and running, Putin hopes they will project Russia as a resurgent power that has finally shed the shackles of its Soviet past.